Socialism: Its Economic Fallacies

 Socialist society is more thoroughly revolutionized.
 It was Socialism that first redfined marriage and placed it on a new basis.
 It was no longer a sacred covenant between a man and woman and God.
 Men and women enter a contract with the State, and remain united in marriage only as long as either or both of the parties to a marriage desire to do so.
 Recently the U.S. Supreme Court, under the significant influence of Socialist justices, declared gay marriage as a "right", further redefining the institution.
 Socialists have always redefined the family as well.
 Family life is all but abolished in Socialist philosophy.
 Children will never learn to know or love their parents, for as soon as they see the light of day they will be taken, like orphans or foundlings, and reared under the motherly and fatherly supervision of the State.
 After all, it takes a village, right?
 Domestic happiness, we are told, will be merged in the happiness of the community.
 Family affection will eventually be superseded by a love of humanity.

 I don't want to leave the impression, however, that I'm praising the state of our world post-Industrialization.
 I'm not.
 In fact, there is much to criticize and much to reverse if we wish to have a truly healthy organic society again.
 I'm also not ignoring the real abuses of capitalistic industry.
-I'm very aware that although the lot of workers, generally, have vastly improved working conditions, there are still classes of workers who are defrauded and victimized by their employers.
+I'm very aware that although, generally, workers have vastly improved working conditions, there are still classes of workers who are defrauded and victimized by their employers.
 Let them use the just means that have succeeded in the past, and some hope of improvement will appear.
-If one half the propaganda devoted to Socialist schemes had been diverted into more practical channels, Socialism wouldn't have the pretext on which it leans today for aiming to revolutionize the world.
+If one half the propaganda and cash devoted to Socialist schemes had been diverted into more practical channels, Socialism wouldn't have the pretext on which it leans today for aiming to revolutionize the world.
+There would be no force behind the Great Reset.
 As a matter of fact, Socialists have done nothing to improve the lot of the people everywhere they've had power.
-As we learned from the Soviet Union, Cuba, and more recently Venezuela, Socialism divides people based on class, promises them social and economic justice, and then plunges all alike into abject poverty and State slavery.
+As we learned from the Soviet Union, Cuba, and more recently Venezuela, Socialism divides people based on class and race, promises them social and economic justice, and then plunges all alike into abject poverty and State slavery.
 It is a fallacy within a fallacy.